Two people walking and talking on the street.

 How your cultural identity can affect your mental health

-Everyone can experience difficulties with their culture.
-However, when you belong to more than one culture, you might feel the impact of cultural identity on your mental health more strongly.
+Everyone can experience difficulties with their culture, but if you belong to more than one culture, you might feel the impact of cultural identity on your mental health more strongly.

-Diversity and difference are great things, and growing up with more than one culture can affect our mental health in positive ways.
-But, it can also lead to some challenges for your mental health.
+Diversity and differences are great things, and growing up with more than one culture can affect your mental health in positive ways.
+But it can also lead to challenges.

 • It can give you access to different perspectives and different ways of looking at things.